RayenTellissy/Wavecord/README.md

    - Inside a server, you can access text channels for text communication and voice channels for real-time voice chat.

 7. **Customization** 🖌️:
-   - Customize your profile by clicking on your avatar in the user settings section.
-You can change your avatar and update your personal status message.
+   - Customize your profile by clicking the user settings button.
+You can change your avatar and update your personal information.

 8. **Notifications** 🔔:
    - Keep an eye on notifications.
 You'll receive notifications for friend requests, messages, and other important events.